oxyplugins/oxyextras/readme.txt

 == Changelog ==

+= 1.0.5 ( June 05, 2020 ) =

+* [Fluent Form] Added more focus styles to forms (& more style options for multi step forms).
+* [Lottie Animation] Added Top/Bottom offset controls to scroll animations.
+* [Lottie Animation] Added cursor position based animation.
+* [Lottie Animation] Added the ability for sync scrolling to any container.
+* [Lottie Animation] Added the ability to toggle loop on/off.
+* [Lottie Animation] Fixed an issue with scrolling not working with multiple animations.

 = 1.0.4 ( June 04, 2020 ) =

 * Fixed - button hover issue in Back to Top.